cncf/wg-serverless/workflow/spec/spec.md

             }
         },
         "default": {
-            "type": "string",
+            "description": "Next transition of the workflow if there is no match for any choices", "$ref": "#/definitions/transition"
-            "description": "Specifies the name of the next state if there is no match for any choices value" }
+        }
     },
     "if": {